 The London Wine Competition is an annual international wine competition that rates, reviews, and rewards wines based on three important criteria: quality, value for money, and packaging.
 It is the world’s most relevant and unique wine competition.
 The competition is judged by a leading panel of top-level wine buyers with current direct commercial buying responsibility.
 The list of judges is drawn from leading retail chains, wholesalers, distributors, and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality, and the travel industry.
 Hence the competition singles out and shines the spotlight on those wine brands that consumers really want to buy and have a clear market value for trade buyers.
 You can visit their website http://londonwinecompetition.com/en/ to know more.

 USA Wine Ratings

-The USA Wine Ratings looks to set a new benchmark for award-winning wine by assessing them for their quality, their value for their money and what they look like with their packaging and design.
+The USA Wine Ratings looks to set a new benchmark for award-winning wine by assessing them for their quality, their value for their money, and what they look like with their packaging and design.
 We’re told to never judge a book by its cover.
-Which is very much the approach taken by the majority of wine competitions around the world that only judge a wine by how it tastes, with no consideration at all for what it looks like, and often how much it costs.
+This is very much the approach taken by the majority of wine competitions around the world that only judge a wine by how it tastes, with no consideration at all for what it looks like, and often how much it costs.